Savv09/customer-service-operations/README.md

 # Customer Service Operations

-> **Portfolio Project**
+**Portfolio Project**

->
+Customer Service Operations is a portfolio web application built to simulate a real-world customer support environment.

+The project focuses on the frontend architecture of a business application where different user roles — admin, manager and customer — interact with tickets, dashboards, notifications and user management workflows.

-> Customer Service Operations is a portfolio application designed and developed to showcase modern Angular development practices, including authentication, role-based access control, reactive forms, state management, and ticket workflow implementation.
+It was developed to demonstrate modern Angular development practices, including role-based access control, protected routes, reactive forms, API-driven data handling, reusable UI > components and dashboard-oriented interfaces.

->
-> The project simulates a real-world customer support environment and serves as a demonstration of frontend architecture and application design skills.
+ **Project Goals**

+The goal of this project is to demonstrate the ability to build a structured Angular business application with:

+- authentication and role-based authorization
+- protected routing and route guards
+- ticket lifecycle management
+- role-specific dashboards
+- CRUD operations for users and tickets
+- Firebase integration
+- maintainable frontend architecture
+- reusable components and services
+- Angular Signals and RxJS-based state handling

 ## Features